raghadrashidgw/Keggle_Survey_Data_nalysis/README.md

 In the future, this project could be expanded by adding more data from other surveys or reports to compare trends over time.
 We could also analyze people's opinions on the frameworks and languages they use.
 It would be interesting to look deeper into how well popular frameworks perform based on user experience.
 Also, analysis on specific job titles or exploring a specific subcategory in detail can help in coming up with useful insights.
 If anything we learned from this analysis, it's that we could have narrowed down the analysis to some categories since our audience is interested in specific parts of this survey.

 # How to run the codes
-The code are losted as cells with each cell has a corresponding output.
+The code are listed as cells with each cell has a corresponding output.
 You can find the notebook attatched and there are comments on which approaches we used and why those approaches were used.

 # Acknowledgments/References
 I express my sincere gratitude to my instructors, Mr. Juan Orozco and Mr Ali El-Kassas for their dedication in this course, their invaluable guidance and support throughout this project.
 A special thanks to Mr Juan for heping us with a suggestion to handle the EDA part! and Mr Ali for his fruitful feedback.
 Also, I would also like to thank my project partner for their collaboration, hard work.
 Working together has been a rewarding experience.